 Japan’s hidden luxuries—at your fingertips

 KAI is a leading brand of luxury boutique hot spring ryokans.
-Every establishment offers a contemporary take on the traditional Japanese inn, providing unique, location-specific experiences—from exclusive activities to specialty suites—designed to immerse guests in the lavish world of Japanese regional craftsmanship.
+Every establishment offers a contemporary take on the traditional Japanese inn, providing unique, location-specific experiences.
+From exclusive activities to specialty suites, KAI is an invitation to immerse yourself in the rich diversity of Japanese culture.

 Each of our 33 rooms boasts over 60 m2 of space and are all connected by luxurious tatami-matted hallways.
 Many offer breathtaking views of Lake Chuzenji and Mt.
 Nantai.
 Every room has a distinguishing feature, such as a marble or cedar bathtub, or Western-style living areas.

 KAI Signature Rooms

 KAI Signature Rooms incorporate elements of regional craft cultures in their design.
 At KAI Nikko, they offer lake views and furnishings featuring kanuma kumiko—a regional style of wood ornamentation that guests may try out themselves using the complementary starter kit while gazing at Lake Chuzenji.

 Room types (8)